j256/simplejmx/README.md

 Here's a [little sample program](http://256stuff.com/sources/simplejmx/docs/example-simple) to help you get started.

+## Publishing JMX Beans over HTTP for Web Browser

+SimpleJMX also contains a simple web-server handler that uses Jetty so that you can access JMX information from a web browser or other web client using the ```JmxWebServer``` class.
+To use this class you need to provide a Jetty version in your dependency list or classpath.
+You just need to add the following code to your application startup.

+	// start a web server for exposing jmx beans listing on port 8080 JmxWebServer jmxWebServer = new JmxWebServer(8080);
+	jmxWebServer.start();

+For more details, see the [web server sample program](http://256stuff.com/sources/simplejmx/docs/example-web).

 ## Sample Code

 First we create a server either as a wrapper around the default mbean server running in the JVM or one that listens